zulip/zulip/docs/analytics.md

   bars in a bar graph) in your browser, since there is an interaction layer on top of it.
 But if you hunt around the document tree you should be able to find it.

+### /activity page

+- There's a somewhat less developed /activity page, for server administrators, showing data on all the realms on a server.
+To access it, you need to have the `is_staff` bit set on your UserProfile object.
+You can set it using `manage.py shell` and editing the UserProfile object directly.
+A great future project is to clean up that page's data sources, and make this a documented interface.